melvin-adekanye/Research/Summer Of 2023/Critical Vertex-transitive Graphs/readme.md

 	After running unzipy.py, then run index.py (using sage).
     Here this file checks all the DATA graphs if they are critical.
     If so they are saved to "/critical".

+### 📄 multiprocess-index.py

+	This runs the same function as 📃index.py with the added bonus of being faster than index.py